lingtalfi/Light_Cli/personal/mydoc/pages/conception-notes.md

         - parameters:
             - appName: the name of the application to create
         - flags:
-            - n: new, flush the boilerplate cache and recreate the app from the boilerplate zip downloaded from the web.
+            - c: cache, by default, this command downloads the boilerplate from the web every time to make sure you have the latest version.
+                If the c flag is raised, it will use the cached version instead.
+If the cached version does not exist yet, it will be fetched from the internet.
         - aliases:
             - mkapp
 - **help**: displays a help message.